RUrlus/ModelMetricUncertainty/README.rst

     # Plot the uncertainty
     pr_err.plot()

-See  `Basics <https://mmu.readthedocs.io/en/latest/basics.html>`_ the `tutorials <https://github.com/RUrlus/ModelMetricUncertainty/blob/main/notebooks>`_ for more examples.
+See `Basics section <https://mmu.readthedocs.io/en/latest/basics.html>`_ of the docs or the `tutorial notebooks <https://github.com/RUrlus/ModelMetricUncertainty/blob/stable/notebooks>`_ for more examples.

 Contributing
 ------------